Ph.D., RN-BC, FNP-BC, FGSA, FAAN

 Associate Professor (Tenured)

-Department: Community of Policy, Populations and Systems, Center for Aging, Health and Humanities
+Department: , Center for Aging, Health and Humanities

 Melissa Batchelor is a tenured associate professor of nursing and geriatric nursing researcher.
 She is the director of GW's interdisciplinary Center for Aging, Health and Humanities.
 Dr. Batchelor has worked as an administrative nurse in skilled nursing homes and practiced as a family nurse practitioner (FNP) across long-term care settings.
 Her research, focusing on patients with dementia, has been supported by The John A. Hartford Foundation, the Robert Wood Johnson Foundation Nurse Faculty Scholars program, and the National Institute of Health/National Institute for Nursing Research.